 You Don’t Push Yourself

 You have between 45 minutes and one hour to give it everything you’ve got.
 Do not give up!
 It’s a small portion of your day that you made a commitment to be present for.
 Remember why you showed up to class, and push through the pain.
 You’ve got this!

 Now is your chance!
-Try one of Work Out World's spin classes for free today!
+Try one of Jersey Strong's spin classes for free today!
 Not a member?
 No problem.
 Just sign up for our no-commitment 5-day free pass.
 Your free pass grants you access to all of our group exercise classes for the duration of your trial.